Do you have a child (or children) under the age of 18? Does your estate plan take this into consideration?

 Should your child have special needs, your estate plan should reflect this.
 With a special needs trust, you can set money aside for your child to ensure that they maintain their standard of living.

 Furthermore, a trust protects against your child losing access to government benefits.

 For many people, the most important part of their estate plan is the terms and conditions related to their children.
-By taking the right approach, you’ll have less anxiety about what would happen if you pass on before them.
-At The Edwards Law Firm, P.A., we’re here to answer all your questions regarding estate planning and your children.
+By taking the right approach, you will have less anxiety about what would happen if you pass on before them.
+At The Edwards Law Firm, P.A., we are here to answer all your questions regarding estate planning and your children.
 Contact us online or via phone for more information on our services and professional guidance from start to finish.